entermix123/entermix123/README.md

 - 🔭 I’m always working on myself
 - 👯 Don't hesitate to contact me
-- 💬 Ask me about life and music
+- 💬 Ask me about code and music
 - 📫 How to reach me: balabanovjordan@gmail.com
 - ⚡ Fun fact: I love to play billiard, create and play music